How to Solve Standard Textbooks for CSIR-NET, GATE, JEST TIFR-GS Physics ?

-You will find the answers why we follow standard textbooks in our course.
-If you don’t know about our learning method, then go through this web page : https://snboseplc.com/learning-physics/
+In this article, you will find the answers why we follow standard textbooks in our course.
+If you don’t know about our preparation method, then read this article : How to prepare for CSIR-NET, GATE, JEST, TIFR, BARC and IIT-JAM in Physics?

 Don’t miss the conclusion given at the end of this web page.